-What is Pharmacy Technician?
+What is Pharmacy Technology?

 The Pharmacy Technician performs technical functions under the direction of a Registered Pharmacist; including prescription preparation, inventory, repackaging, and compounding.